CKs-Technology-News/PrivacyTools/README.md

 ### [Mobile Censor Bypass Apps and Frameworks](#mobile-censor-bypass-apps-and-frameworks)
-- [DPITunnel](https://github.com/zhenyolka/DPITunnel) – An Android app made for censorship bypass.
+- [DPITunnel](https://github.com/zhenyolka/DPITunnel-android) – An app for Android made to bypass censorship, supports much desync techniques.
+Can be used on all Android devices that have root access: phones, tablet, TV boxes.
 - [envoy](https://github.com/greatfire/envoy) – C and Java Library derived from Chromium Cronet which can be used to make Android apps resistant to censorship.
 - [InviZible](https://github.com/Gedsh/InviZible) – Android application for Internet privacy and security, it is more an all-in-one app but I wanted to list it under DNS.